All Episodes

 In their editorial, they say the Bush administration has matured.

-More broadly, Bush's move indicates a late blooming maturity in foreign relations.
+More broadly, Bush's move indicates a late-blooming maturity in foreign relations.

 What are you talking about?

-Wait, is this just a sham?
+This is just a sham.

-Houston, the United States doesn't mean it.
+The United States doesn't mean why is this happening?

-All this talk about maturity, okay, we're going to talk to terrorists.
+Okay, we're going to talk to terrorists.

 We're going to engage dialogue.